 It is helpful to provide the supporting documents at the same time, as outlined in the Enrolment Pack.

 5. Link Programme

 This is Ngaio School's Transition to School Programme.
-Generally, children attend a Link session one afternoon a week for the four weeks before they actually start school.
-However for children born in December and January, two sessions will be offered in December.
+Generally, children attend a Link session one afternoon a week for the two weeks before they actually start school.
+Sometimes additional visits are arranged after discussions with our school SENCO or Deputy Principal.
 Parents/caregivers attend with the child.
 It gives everyone a chance to get to know each other and how school works in a friendly context.
 You and your child will also have a meeting with the Principal before his/her first full day at school.

 The Link Programme currently runs on Tuesdays, from 1.30pm to 2.45pm.
 You need to book to attend - dates for this and to meet the Principal are settled when you bring in an enrolment form.
 See Link Programme.

 You can buy a stationery starter kit at the school office, which provides everything a new entrant needs for the classroom.
 Payment can be made by cash, cheque or EFTPOS.
 Alternatively you can pick up a list of stationery items to purchase.

 You can also buy hats at the office (the cost is $20.00) that meet the school requirements for sun protection.
 'Sunsmart' hats are compulsory in the summer months (Terms 1 and 4) - as set by the Board of Trustees in our Shade Policy.